jhallen/radioanalyzer/README.md

 zeros on all bus_out signals.

 All of the bus_outs are ORed together and fed back to the bus master.
-This return bus ends up implemented as an OR-tree, which is very efficiently implemented within the FPGA (it's a simple tree of LUTs with no control signals).
+This return bus ends up implemented as an OR-tree, which is a very efficient structure within the FPGA (it's a simple tree of LUTs with no control signals).
 Small components may not drive all of the bus_out signals- they must drive 0 on any unused signals and the synthesis tool will optimize them out.

 Better synthesis tools support the Verilog "wor" type.
 Xilinx XST (part of ISE) and Altera Quartus both support "wor".
 Xilinx Vivado and Synplify